SmogDr/edar_coursebook/docs/07-multivar_eda.md

 </div>

-Let's take a closer look at the dangers of mistaking a *correlated* relationship as *causal* relationship between two variables.
+Let's take a closer look at the dangers of mistaking a *correlated* relationship as a *causal* relationship between two variables.
 Shown below is a scatterplot that builds off the `mpg` dataset we first discussed in Chapter
 \@ref(dataviz).
 Using the `mpg` dataframe, we will plot the relationship between the number of cylinders in an engine (`cyl`) (independent variable)